rolandyuwy/tp/docs/UserGuide.md

 ### [Sort food items by description](https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#features) : `sortdesc`

-Sorts the list of food items by description, then by expiry date from oldest to newest, then by priority from high to low.
+Sorts the list of food items by description.

-* Sorting by description consists of first sorting lexicographically, then by the description's first characters.
+* Sorting by description consists of first sorting lexicographically, then by the descriptions' first characters.
-* For the same letters, descriptions with upper case first characters will be ordered lower than descriptions with lower case first characters.
+* If the first characters are the same letters, descriptions with upper case first characters will be ordered lower than descriptions with lower case first characters.
-* If two food items have the description, they will be ordered by expiry date from oldest to newest.
+* Food items of the same description will be sorted by expiry date from oldest to newest.
-* If two food items have the same expiry date and description, they will be ordered by by priority from high to low.
+* Food items of the same description and same expiry date will be sorted by priority from high to low.

 Format: `sortdesc`